coldclimate/omnomfrickinnom/content/blog/2021-01-17-chilli-lemon-pickle.markdown

 * A big handful of birds eye chillis, picked over and cut into 5m slices
 * Enough plain oil to half fill the jar
 * 1 teaspoon of black mustard seeds
-* 1/2 teapsoon of tumeric
+* 1/2 teaspoon of turmeric
 * 1/2 teaspoon of fenugreek seeds
 * 1/2 teaspoon of salt